datarobot/datarobot-user-models/public_dropin_environments/python3_genai_agents/README.md

 This template environment can be used to create GenAI-powered custom models and includes common dependencies for workflows using CrewAI, LangGraph, Llama-Index and other agentic workflows.

+This is a Python 3 base image.
+For the exact version of Python 3 currently used by the image please see the `Dockerfile` and `Dockerfile.local`.
+These pin specific python versions and Chainguard base images.

 Additionally, this environment is fully compatible with `Codespaces` and `Notebooks` in the DataRobot platform.

 ## Supported Libraries